gfluz94/RG_OCR/README.md

 ### OCR

 Since we have an image with better resolution and we know the document's template, we apply Optical Character Recognition to it by using **pytesseract** API.

+### Web Application

+We also have a web application developed with **Flask**, so the user can upload an image of the document and then the text information contained within is displayed on the screen.